 Glen Dye Cabins and Cottages, Kincardineshire

 Glen Dye Cabins and Cottages sits within a 30,000-acre estate in Kincardineshire.
-Choose from Steading Cottage, with its own woodland hot tub, North Lodge, with a romantic riverside summerhouse, or The Sawmill, with its converted Airstream trailer and private outdoor shower.
+There are several cabins and cottages to choose from – from Steading Cottage, with its own woodland hot tub, to North Lodge, with a romantic riverside summerhouse.
 With interiors designed by the estate’s owners, Pedlars founders Charlie and Caroline Gladstone, and Big Green Eggs to cook on, this is seriously decadent glamping.
-For eating out there’s Spider on a Bicycle café in Aboyne or Buchanan Bistro in Banchory.
+There's a brand new Discovery & Adventure Centre hosting outdoor workshops, plus an adventure trail and sauna to discover in the grounds.

 Check rates and availability at glendyecabinsandcottages.com